BaseUX Commands

 Running Your Project

-After generating entities, you can run your project using the bux run
+After generating entities, you can run your project using the bux run command, which executes bun run <subcommand> for any subcommand:

 # Start the development server